Scotland's Local Nature Reserves

 LNR events for 2016

-This year there will be a Volunteering Matters 2015. (formerly CSV).
-The campaign will be launched in April .
-Volunteering Matters will manage the events programme on behalf of Scottish Natural Heritage with funds available to run an event on your local nature reserve that supports volunteering and community action.
+This year there is a Volunteering Matters (formerly CSV) Action Earth 2016 campaign.
+Volunteering Matters distribute the grants on behalf of Scottish Natural Heritage and funds are available to run an event on your local nature reserve that supports volunteering and community action.
 For more information contact: volunteeringmatters.org.uk/what-we-do/where-we-work/volunteering-in-scotland/2021-2/

 How many do we have?